-My parents went to Ireland before the world closed and my mom blogged all about their Ireland trip.
+My parents went to Ireland a few years ago and my mom blogged all about their Ireland trip.
 You can read her posts here and go on a virtual trip to Ireland that way.

 Play some St. Patrick’s Day games